Getting Started

 Never reduce prescription psych drugs more than 5% is the rule to reduce serious and life threatening risks, and save lives, unless emergency discontinuation is required.

 Up to 78% of patients taking prescription antidepressants, SSRIs SNRIs and other prescription psych drugs tried to report side effects without success.
-Patients are too often told to go to the ER, and go home without proper tests, or the doctor refuses to return the patient's message.
+Patients are too often told to go to the ER, and go home without proper tests, or the doctor refuses to return the patient's message, or blames the patient.
+The doctors in denial tend to advise to do the opposite of the proper protocols, and drug warnings indicate.
+These are further signs of quackery.

 Fact: Nowhere on the drug's warning leaflets does it indicate to suffer through side effects, increase dose, or add more psych drugs, after the patient reports side effects.
 Prescribers who advise to the opposite of proper and basic protocols are showing signs of quackery.
 The drug's warning leaflets are actually legal disclaimers.

-Are you fearful your doctor will not allow you to taper using the safest method?
-Read the 10 Step Method and become more aware, before making changes, and before talking to a doctor again.
+Are you fearful your doctor will not allow you to taper using the safest method, or will be angry with you for reporting side effects or showing signs of awareness?
+Read the 10 Step Method and become more aware, before making changes, and before talking to a doctor again, for best results.

-3. The 10 Step Method to Regain Control of Your Hired Healthcare Services
+Step 3.
+The 10 Step Method to Regain Control of Your Hired Healthcare Service

 Review before making changes, and before talking to a doctor again